-The world of databases and, Big Data analysis in particular, largely make use of the paradigm introduced with NoSQL.
+The world of databases in general, and of Big Data analysis in particular, largely make use of the paradigm introduced by NoSQL.
 One of its major achievements is to allow for a more flexible approach in terms of data structure.
 A widely known representative of this approach is MongoDB (Mongo = humongous).
-NoSQL, which is an abbreviation for ‘Not only SQL’, offers the possibility to have data sets (collections) that consist of entries which might share only a minute set of properties but each one has some extra properties that are important to it and are stored together.
+NoSQL, which is an abbreviation for ‘Not only SQL’, offers the possibility to have data sets (collections) that consist of entries which might have a few properties in common.
+But each also has some extra properties that are important to it and are stored together.
 Here is a quick example of what different entries from the same collection could look like:

 Unfortunately, this flexibility comes with two trade-offs when implementing and actually using MongoDB.
 First, there is the problem of incompatibility with ANSI-SQL and its derivatives.
-Clearly, if there is no tabled structure and not all entries from a collection have a specific property then you cannot use a typical SQL syntax:
+Clearly, if there aren’t any tables and not all entries from a collection have a specific property then you cannot use a typical SQL syntax:

 DataVirtuality – The Saving Grace

 All the manual processing is not necessary anymore if you use the Data Virtuality Server.
 Through the coherent structure of tables and the sophisticated transformation that Data Virtuality performs automatically, MongoDB can easily be accessed and queried with just regular SQL statements, and the content can be combined with other data sources, such as relational databases.
 Apart from connecting to the NoSQL source and waiting for the structure to be detected by Data Virtuality, no more steps are necessary.